 Your final responsibility will be to obtain the specimen that will be sent to the laboratory for chemical analysis.
 Follow the proper procedures of your lab and your department to determine the type of specimen to be obtained, and to ensure proper control over the collection process, as well as to ensure proper handling, packaging and delivery of the specimen.
-Remember that some laboratories participating in this program specimen.
+Remember that some laboratories participating in this program want to receive a copy of the drug influence evaluation face sheet along with the specimen.
 Others may require a statement of the DRE's opinion.